isabella232/offer-decisioning.en/help/start/using/granting-access-to-offer-decisioning.md

 # Granting access to Offer Decisioning {#granting-acess-to-offer-decisioning}

-This section presents how to manage users' permissions for the Offer Decisioning service via Adobe Admin Console.
+Users' permissions for Offer Decisioning are managed using the Adobe Admin Console.
 For more details on the Admin Console itself, refer to the [dedicated documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html).

+To grant access to the Offer Decisioning service, follow these steps:

 1. Open the Admin Console, then select the **[!UICONTROL Adobe Experience Platform Decisioning Service]** among the available products.